JonKing93/pfdf/docs/api/raster.rst

             Raster.from_array(array, name)

-        Initializes a Raster object from a raw numpy array.
+        Initializes a *Raster* object from a raw numpy array.
 The NoData value, transform, and crs for the returned object will all be None.
 The raster name can be returned using the ".name" property and is used to identify the raster in error messages.
 Defaults to 'raster' if unset.
-Note that the new Raster object holds a copy of the input array, so changes to the input array will not affect the Raster, and vice-versa.
+Note that the new *Raster* object holds a copy of the input array, so changes to the input array will not affect the *Raster*, and vice-versa.

     .. dropdown:: NoData